ferdinandosantacroce/ferdinandosantacroce.github.io/README.md

 1. Click *Use this template*, and create your repository on GitHub.
 ![Step 1](https://user-images.githubusercontent.com/5889006/156916624-20b2a784-f3a9-4718-aa5f-ce2a436b241f.png)

-2. Once the repository is created, create a GitHub codespace asociated with it.
+2. Once the repository is created, create a GitHub codespace associated with it.
 ![Create codespace](https://user-images.githubusercontent.com/5889006/156916672-43b7b6e9-4ffb-4704-b4ba-d5ca40ffcae7.png)

 3. And voila!
 You're ready to go.
 The codespace has been configured with the latest version of Hugo extended, just run `hugo server` in the terminal and see your new site in action.